Petroleum jelly (petrolatum) is a mixture of mineral oils and waxes, forming a semisolid jelly-like substance.

 Petroleum jelly is a thick, viscous oil composed chiefly of hydrocarbons.
 It is most commonly made from crude oil but can also be made from other petroleum products.
 The jelly is usually light yellow or colorless but can also be dark brown or black.

 Petroleum jelly is used as a lubricant and skin protectant.
 It is often used in medical settings to treat burns, cuts, and other injuries.
-It is also used as a food additive and as a sealant for foods.
+It is also used as a food additive and as a food sealant.

 Read Next – Psychosomatics in the Look of Psychology